Ask Carus Dental Temple if our services are right for youMake an Appointment

 The gums around the area where the tooth was removed will be sore for some time and you will be given specific post-op instructions to ensure optimal healing.
 Despite this discomfort there are several reasons why tooth extractions are recommended, including the following:

 - Severely damaged teeth

 - Impacted teeth (this service is often referred out to an Oral Surgeon)

 - Severely decayed teeth

 - Preparation for orthodontic treatment

 - Prevent gum disease or an infection from spreading

 If the wisdom teeth or impacted teeth in the back of the mouth were removed, you will need to keep the area clean and avoid eating from that side or drinking anything with a straw to protect the area while it heals.
 Also, if the blood clot forming over the extraction area is dislodged or removed, it can delay healing and increase the risk of infection.

-If you are looking for an experienced dentist for wisdom teeth removal, tooth extractions before dental implants, or other dentistry treatments, turn to Carus Dental Temple for a stress-free experience.
+If you are looking for an experienced provider for wisdom teeth removal, tooth extractions before dental implants, or other dentistry treatments, turn to Carus Dental Temple for a stress-free experience.

 It is important to remember that whether you have impacted teeth or a severely damaged tooth that cannot be saved, getting timely treatment can improve your oral health.
 Your experienced provider at Carus Dental Temple can determine if you need a surgical tooth extraction.
 For more information, call us at 254-778-3002.